 The Best Soil Mix for Aloe Plants – The Essentials

 Aloe vera plants require soil with exceptional drainage.
 The best aloe plant potting soil contains a mix of sand, perlite, pumice, and pine bark fines.
 Aloe vera prefers a neutral to alkaline pH, from 7.0 to 8.5, but can tolerate slightly acidic soils.

 Why Soil Choice Matters

-The type of soil you choose will affect your aloe plant’s ability to grow and thrive.
+The type of soil you choose will affect your aloe plant’s ability to grow and thrive (both indoors and when you’re growing aloe plants outside).
 Soil is key to your plant’s health, along with other environmental factors such as humidity, light, and temperature.